AzyshFotbnxe/loot-quest-helper/README.md

 For more details about Loot Quest, please see https://us.forums.blizzard.com/en/overwatch/t/367704
 Special thanks to *Ciege#8558* who provided the core function to make this possible.

+## Features

+1. Thanks to Ciege, the basic function of this is to input the save code automatically.
+2. Local save manager is finished.
+    Store saved codes locally then next time it can be picked out from GUI rather than typing it again

 ## Usage
 To use this, please have Git installed on your device in advance.